Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     ```

 ### Optimizing the IDCT kernel using Dataflow
 We will carry out a simple experiment that will illustrate the effects and power of dataflow optimization.
-The FPGA binary built and used for experiments is built to have 4 different kernels, there are minor difference between them and they are created to illustrate different performance optimizations.
+The FPGA binary built and used for experiments is built to have 4 different kernels.
+There are minor differences among them and they are created to illustrate different performance optimizations.
 In this experiment we will focus on two kernels namely **krnl_idct** and **krnl_idct_noflow** and compare them.

 #### Comparing FPGA Resource Usage
 1. Open kernel source files and compare